tmartinx/svauto/README.md

 With SVAuto, you can create QCoWs, VMDKs, OVAs, and etc, with Packer and Ansible!
 It uses the official ISO Images as a base.

-There is also a preliminary support for Vagrant with Ansible, that uses regular CentOS / Ubuntu boxes hosted on Atlassian.
+There is also a preliminary support for Vagrant with Ansible, that uses regular Ubuntu / CentOS boxes hosted on Atlassian.

 Looking forward to add support for Linux Containers (systemd-nspawn, LXD and Docker).

 SVAuto was designed for Ubuntu Bionic 18.04 (latest LTS), Server or Desktop.
-But CentOS is also sypported.
+But CentOS is also supported.

 It uses the following Open Source projects: